How to create a point cloud with so fast and reliable way that anyone can do it?

 Figure 1.
 Point cloud of a room obtained by a laser scanner.

+To understand how to get from video to a point cloud, we need to learn about detecting geometry.
 An ordinary photograph is a projection of the scene in front of the camera.
 The projection flattens the three-dimensional (3D) world into a two-dimensional (2D) image losing the distance information between the camera and the surfaces of the scene.
 (Figure 2.).
 To restore that information without any additional hardware has been and is still one of the key challenges in the field of computer vision and image-based modeling.

 Figure 2.
 Camera obscura, pinhole projection of a person.